Heat Pump Installation Olympia

 What maintenance is required for a heat pump?

-Regular maintenance is vital for keeping your heat pump running efficiently and maximizing its performance.
-You should:
+Regular maintenance is vital for keeping your heat pump running efficiently and extending its lifespan.
+Recommended maintenance includes::

 • Change air filters every 1-3 months.